-Among the key findings from the upcoming IBM X-Force Threat Intelligence Index for 2017, available March 29, is the ongoing use of spam as an entry vector for attackers.
+Among the key findings from the 2017 IBM X-Force Threat Intelligence Index, is the ongoing use of spam as an entry vector for attackers.
 While targeted attacks make headlines, the prevalence of spam traffic means that a variety of attackers are still finding success in this scattershot method to gain access to protected data.

 IBM X-Force observed spam volume growing dramatically throughout 2016.
 The composition of spam fluctuates over time.
 In 2014, we saw a resurgence in image-based spam.
 In 2016, our global team tracked an increase in spam with malicious attachments harboring banking Trojans and ransomware.

 Attackers are not limited to a single set of tools, however.
 The ongoing expansion of domain name choices has added another instrument to the spammer’s toolbox: enticing recipients to click through to malicious sites, ultimately allowing attackers to infiltrate their networks.